Kanak Pal: Marriage

-The foundation of Garhwal Kingdom began when he married Bhanu Pratap's daughter.
-When reigning king "Bhanu Pratap", was searching a groom for his daughter, he was reported about the Kanak Pal's presence at the Badrinath temple where prince was performing religious duties.
+The foundation of Garhwal Kingdom began when he married Son Pal (a.k.a Bhanu Pratap)'s daughter.
+When reigning king "Son Pal (a.k.a Bhanu Pratap)", was searching a groom for his daughter, he was reported about the Kanak Pal's presence at the Badrinath temple where prince was performing religious duties.
 Pratap offered a marriage proposal to prince to marry his daughter but he declined citing some issues.
 Upon introducing to princess, he couldn't prevent himself from accepting the proposal and ultimately agreed to marry his daughter.
-After getting married, the responsibilities of Garhwal Kingdom was taken by Kanak.
+After getting married, the responsibilities of Kingdom of Kedar Khand was taken by Kanak Pal.